 Work Experience

-2018 - Present Research Assistant, Lab. for Atomic & Photonic Technologies, Northwestern University
+2018 - 2025 Research Assistant, Lab. for Atomic & Photonic Technologies, Northwestern University

 Led research into opto-electronic correlators